minkcv/vm/README.md

 # Vapor Spec
 A virtual machine with no physical hardware spec.

-**The vm behavior is not yet finalized so please do not start development on a program yet.**

 #### The vm has:
 - A 16 bit instruction size
 - 16 different general purpose registers